-- 1. More disabled akonga are comfortable to enrol with Disability Support Services and provide impairment-related information, so they can get the right learning support and overcome their fear of doing this. - 2.
+- 1. More disabled akonga are comfortable to enrol with Disability Support Services and provide impairment-related information, so they can get the right learning support and overcome their fear of doing this.
+Target date: 2023/24 - 2.
 All subsidiaries use a consistent set of enrolment questions to identify impairment-related learning support needs, including those in work-based learning environments.

-٧ Vhat are the tasks required to achieve these outcomes?
-Target Date: Proposed Lead Delivery Team 1 .
-Work with NDSA on how to create safe environments for disabled ākonga to provide impairment-related information.
-2023/24 Lead Team Learner Wellbeing 2 .
-Create consistent set of impairment related enrolment questions used across Te Pūkenga. and Services.
-3 Support Teams: ADI (Enrolment).
-4 .
+- 1. Work with NDSA on how to create safe environments for disabled akonga to provide impairment-related information. - 2.
+Create consistent set of impairment related enrolment questions used across Te Pūkenga. - 3.
+Develop and implement guidelines on how to create safe environments for disabled ākonga. - 4.
 Design monitoring processes to ensure these systems are making a difference to disabled ākonga.
-To be confirmed